 - Young Farmers Conference — The purpose of the Young Farmers Conference is to build leadership skills in Young Farmers by engaging them in interactive and personal development opportunities, while building relationships and educating them about our organization.
 View photos from the 2017 Young Farmers Conference here.
 The 2018 Young Farmers Conference is in downtown Montgomery at the Renaissance March 2-4.
 Registration opens in December.

-- Youth Leadership Conference — This year’s conference is Oct.
-2-3 at the Alabama 4-H Center, and students in eighth, ninth and 10th grades are invited to attend.
+- Youth Leadership Conference — This year’s conference will be Oct.
+8-9 at the Alabama 4-H Center.
+CLICK HERE TO APPLY!
+Deadline to register is Aug.
+14.

 - Young Farmers Annual Business Meeting — During the annual meeting of the Alabama Farmers Federation each year, delegates meet to elect State YF Committee members.
 All paperwork for the Young Farmers annual business meeting is due to the home office Nov.
 1.

 - Young Farmers Dinner at the Annual Meeting — During each annual meeting of the Alabama Farmers Federation, the Young Farmers hold a dinner and recognize the accomplishments of county Young Farmer programs as well as the State Young Farmers Committee.

 State Young Farmers Committee FAQs: